-For example, at close on 23 June 2016 the accumulation units of the CF Woodford Equity Income fund were valued at 117.73 pence.
+For example, let’s say the accumulation units of a fund were valued at 117.73 pence.
 At the same point the income units were worth 111.08 pence and had paid out total dividends of 6.424 pence.
 This means that the accumulation units had marginally outperformed, although this will not always be the case.

 The performance of the income and accumulation units will differ because of the compounding effect of reinvesting the income.
 If the fund steadily appreciates the profit on the reinvested income will mean that the growth of the accumulation units will outweigh the total return from the distribution units (growth plus distributed income).

 If you want to draw an income from your portfolio it would make sense to invest in income units as this would enable you to take out the natural yield of your holdings.
 Those who prefer capital growth can either reinvest the distributions manually or buy the accumulation units.
 The latter is the more cost efficient route.

 When a fund is held in a tax-efficient account like an ISA or SIPP there would be no income tax or capital gains tax (CGT) issues to worry about, but outside of these shelters you need to be aware of the implications of your choice of units.